20kavishs/GSOCBlogNetworkX/index.md

 At this point I have good news: I have essentially finished up all the work in my proposal!
 I've parallelized betweeness_centrality, vitality, tournament, and isolates.
 I've also completed the traversal notebook and made finishing touches to the contribution guide.

-In total, in the time since my blog post I've 1) been cleaning up the parallelized implementations and trying to use some shortcuts that were discussed by my mentors, 2) added the traversal notebook and edited the contribution guide, and 3) taking a look through a new PR in nx_parallel.
-In addition, I also parallelized efficiency_measures.
+In total, in the time since my blog post:
+- I've been cleaning up the parallelized implementations and trying to use some shortcuts that were discussed by my mentors, 2)
+- I added the traversal notebook and edited the contribution guide
+- I've been taking a look through a new PR in nx_parallel
+- I decided to parallelize another function beyond my proposal and parallelized efficiency_measures.

 **Parallelization and new PR**